Neil Doak

 Neil George Doak (born 21 June 1972) is a Northern Irish former cricketer and rugby union player.
-He is currently head coach of the Ireland U20 rugby union team.
+He is the former head coach of the Ireland U20 rugby union team.

 He has served as attack and backs coach with English club side Worcester Warriors, and Georgia during the 2020 Autumn Nations Cup.
 Doak previously worked as attack and backs coach of Irish provincial side Ulster from 2008 to 2017, where he also spent his professional playing career.
 During his time with Ulster, he had brief stints as a coach with and Emerging Ireland.

 Rugby union

 Playing career

 Doak played at amateur level for four Irish clubs, all based in Ulster.
 These were North of Ireland FC, Ballymena RFC, Malone RFC and Belfast Harlequins.
 In addition to these clubs, Doak also played for the Ulster provincial side.
 He played 76 times for Ulster, before retiring in April 2005.

 Doak came close to representing his country at international level.
 He was named in the Ireland squad for the 2002 Six Nations Championship, the 2003 World Cup and was named as a substitute for a match against Fiji in 1995, but never earned a senior cap for the Ireland side.